Tushara00/cloudBlog/src/blog/My-first-articel.md

 ---
-title: "Scaling Smarter, Not Harder: The Battle of Serverless and Microservices Architectures"
+title: "is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text"
 category:
   - car
   - fashion